-Not all regions of Texas have access to the same types of water resources or in similar proportion.
 For many water users, development of reservoirs is an important means for providing large volumes of renewable, affordable water supply.
-As evidenced in the 2016 regional water plans and this state water plan, surface water resources, including the development of additional major reservoirs, will continue to play an essential role in Texas' water plans throughout and beyond the current planning horizon.
+As evidenced in the 2021 regional water plans and this state water plan, surface water resources, including the development of additional major reservoirs, will continue to play an essential role in Texas' water plans throughout and beyond the current planning horizon.

-Approximately 45 percent of all recommended water management strategy supplies in this plan are associated with surface water, the majority of which is associated with existing and future reservoirs.
-Meeting a significant share of Texas' future water needs through the development of the most promising reservoir sites requires a stable, longterm commitment.

-Designation of sites of unique value for the construction of reservoirs by the Texas Legislature provides an important measure of protection for these sites for future development.
-While designation of unique sites by the Texas Legislature does prevent some actions that could threaten the development of a reservoir, it does not guarantee protection of the sites, for example, against federal actions.
+Approximately 37 percent of all recommended water management strategy supplies in 2070 are associated with surface water, the majority of which is associated with existing and future reservoirs.
+Meeting a significant share of Texas' future water needs by developing the most promising reservoir sites requires a stable, long-term commitment.
+Designation of sites of unique value for reservoir construction by the Texas Legislature provides an important measure of protection for these sites for future development.
+While the legislature's designation of unique sites does prevent some actions that could threaten the development of a reservoir, it does not guarantee protection of the sites, for example, against federal actions.

-Prior to the 80th Texas Legislature, three unique reservoir sites had been previously designated by the legislature; the 76th Texas Legislature designated Allens Creek Reservoir with the passage of Senate Bill 1593, the 77th Texas Legislature designated Post Reservoir in 2001 with House Bill 3096, and the 78th Texas Legislature designated Lake Columbia in 2003 with the passage of Senate Bill 1362 (Figure 2.2).
+Prior to the 80th Texas Legislature, three unique reservoir sites had been previously designated by the legislature: the 76th Texas Legislature designated Allens Creek Reservoir with the passage of Senate Bill 1593; the 77th Texas Legislature designated Post Reservoir in 2001 with House Bill 3096; and the 78th Texas Legislature designated Lake Columbia in 2003 with the passage of Senate Bill 1362 (Figure 2-2).

-With the passage of Senate Bill 3 in 2007, the 80th Texas Legislature designated an additional 19 reservoir sites (Figure 2.2) with a provision whereby the designations would expire on September 1, 2015, "unless there is an affirmative vote by a proposed project sponsor to make expenditures necessary in order to construct or file applications for permits required in connection with the construction of the reservoir under federal or state law" (Texas Water Code §16.051(g-1)).
-With the passage of House Bill 1042 in 2015, the 84th Texas Legislature redesignated the Lake Ringgold reservoir site as unique.
+With the passage of Senate Bill 3 in 2007, the 80th Texas Legislature designated an additional 19 reservoir sites with a provision whereby the designations would expire on September 1, 2015, "unless there is an affirmative vote by a proposed project sponsor to make expenditures necessary in order to construct or file applications for permits required in connection with the construction of the reservoir under federal or state law" (Texas Water Code § 16.051[g-1]).
+With the passage of House Bill 1042 in 2015, the 84th Texas Legislature re-designated the Lake Ringgold reservoir site as unique.

-The legislature should designate for protection the three reservoir sites of Coryell County Off-Channel Reservoir, Millers Creek Off-Channel Reservoir, and Parkhouse II (North) (Figure 2.3).
-These three reservoir sites were recommended for designation in the 2016 regional water plans and have never been previously designated by the Texas Legislature as having unique value for the construction of reservoirs.
+The Texas Legislature should consider designating the following three additional reservoir sites for protection: Coryell County Off-Channel Reservoir, Millers Creek Off-Channel Reservoir, and Parkhouse II (North) (Figure 2-3).
+These reservoir sites were recommended for designation in the 2021 regional water plans and have never been previously designated by the legislature as having unique value for the construction of reservoirs.
+Another site, Turkey Peak Reservoir, is recommended for designation in the 2021 Region G Regional Water Plan; however, it is not recommended in the 2022 State Water Plan because the sponsor, Palo Pinto County Municipal Water District No. 1, requested that it not be recommended for designation due to the project already being in the development stage.